ambisonictoolkit/ambisonictoolkit.github.io/index.md

       <p class="text-center">
         A set of JSFX plugins for spatial composition, sound design and virtual reality content development in the <a href="http://reaper.fm">Reaper</a> Digital Audio Workstation (DAW).
       </p>
-      <p class="text-center">Reaper and these plugins can be used with Mac, Windows and Linux (using Vine).
+      <p class="text-center">Reaper and these plugins can be used with Mac, Windows and Linux (using Wine).
       </p>
       <p>&nbsp;</p>
       <p class="text-center">